Routes · Namsan, Jung-gu

 The route, in five parts.

-I get most of my miles on the Han River, but honestly there are so many great Seoul routes outside the river that are worth running, and this is one of them.
-Namsan is really popular with Korean runners, mostly for hill training.
-There is a 3.5 km stretch here of up-and-down hills that you just don't get on the river, and that is perfect for loops and intervals.
+I get most of my miles on the Han River, but plenty of great Seoul routes sit off it, and this is one.
+Namsan is where Korean runners come for hill training: a 3.5 km stretch of up-and-down you don't get on the river, perfect for loops and intervals, two foot-traffic-only lanes under tree cover.
+Run laps on just the hill, or keep climbing the last ~200 m to N Seoul Tower for the view and circle back.

 - 01